sgryphon/dotnet-distributed-tracing-examples/src/blazor-2024/ReadMe.md

 Test the back end API at <https://localhost:44305/swagger/index.html>

-Access the app at <https://localhost:44304/>
+Access the app at <https://localhost:44304/> and view the Weather page a few times.

 ## App creation